TBD54566975/ftl/CONTRIBUTING.md

 just live-rebuild
 ```

-Then, in a separate terminal, you can use the locall build FTL to test your changes against a separate FTL project by running the locally build FTL from the root of this project:
+Then, in a separate terminal, you can use the locally built FTL to test your changes against a separate FTL project by running the locally built FTL from the root of this project:
 ```sh
 ${FTL_HOME}/build/release/ftl dev
 ```